 Treadwear warranty Commonly used by tire manufacturers to market tires, the warranty describes the typical tread life of the tire.
 Consumers should view the warranty an indicator of tread life only.
 Actual mileage will vary with vehicle type, driving style, road, and weather conditions, just to name a few variables.
-Nearly all treadwear warranties are based on pro-rated amount based on the usable tread worn off the tire.
+Typically, credit is based on the mileage not received.

 UTQG treadwear UTQGS, which stands for Uniform Tire Quality Grading System, is a federal government required grading system for passenger tires excluding winter tires.
 Key information includes Treadwear, Traction, and Temperature appearing on the sidewall of a tire.
 UTQG treadwear, an index developed by the government, compares a tire's tread life with that of a reference tire graded at 100.
 A tire with a grade of 300 is predicted to last three times as long as one graded at 100.
 Treadwear grades are just one indicator of tread life, but actual tire life will vary due to a number of factors including road conditions, driving habits, vehicle, and maintenance.